-580. The Aging Process (5).
+480. The Aging Process (5).

 An overview of the sociological approaches to the aging process.
 Examination of the special problems of the aged in American society: sociological, psychological and physiological aspects.
+(This course may be taught concurrently with GER 680.)

-582. Legal Aspects of Aging (5).
+482. Legal Aspects of Aging (5).

 Political and legal realities confronting older adults.
 An examination of historic and current legislative programming relevant to the aging, and strategies of political involvement and influence-building.
+(This course may be taught concurrently with GER 682.)

-584. Research in Aging (5).
+484. Research in Aging (5).

-Methods and techniques currently employed in studying the aging process and aging populations.
+Methods and techniques currently employed in studying the aging process and aging population.
+(This course may be taught concurrently with GER 684.)

-587. Aging and Health Care (5).
+487. Aging and Health Care (5).

 The biology of aging.
-Normal senescence as well as pathological conditions common to the aged.
+The normal senescence as well as pathological conditions common to the aged.
 Preventive health measures, management of chronic conditions, and rehabilitative services.
+(This course may be taught concurrently with GER 687.)

-588. Implementation and Evaluation of Programs for Older Adults (5).
+488. Implementation and Evaluation of Programs for Older Adults (5).

 Analysis of organizational structure and function of current programs for older adults.
 Administrative and management principles of program evaluation.
 Models of planning, programming, and budgeting systems.
+(This course may be taught concurrently with GER 688.)